 The cause of pre-eclampsia is unknown.

-Pre-eclampsia is more common in African-American women over, and in women aged 40 years and older.
-Factors that may increase your chance of getting pre-eclampsia include: Pre-eclampsia in a previous pregnancyFirst pregnancyFamily history, such as a mother and sister who also had the conditionCarrying multiple babies such as twinsChronic high blood pressureObesityKidney diseaseDiabetes
+Pre-eclampsia is more common in African-American women, and in women aged 40 years and older.
+Other factors that may increase your chance of pre-eclampsia: Pre-eclampsia in a previous pregnancyFirst pregnancyFamily history, such as a mother and sister who also had the conditionCarrying multiple babies such as twinsChronic high blood pressureObesityKidney diseaseDiabetes

 Women with pre-eclampsia may have no symptoms.
 It is important to see your doctor regularly during pregnancy to detect problems early.